attractivechaos/udb3/README.md

 This benchmark only evaluates small key-value pairs because I only use small keys in huge hash tables.
 The performance of large key-value pairs may be different.
-In addition, this benchmark mixes different hash table operations incluyding insertion of new entries, query of existing entries and deletions.
+In addition, this benchmark mixes different hash table operations including insertion of new entries, query of existing entries and deletions.
 Depending on the frequency of each type of operation, the results may look different, too.
+Hash table evaluation is complicated.
+Developers interested in hash table performances are recommended to read other benchmarks as well.

 [lf]: https://en.wikipedia.org/wiki/Hash_table#Load_factor
 [ensemble]: https://greg7mdp.github.io/parallel-hashmap/